elsewhencode/project-guidelines/README.md

   _Why:_

   > Because this way all work is done in isolation on a dedicated branch rather than the main branch.
 It allows you to submit multiple pull requests without confusion.
-You can iterate without polluting the master branch with potentially unstable, unfinished code. [read more...](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow)
+You can iterate without polluting the main branch with potentially unstable, unfinished code. [read more...](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow)

 - Branch out from `develop`